revoxhere/duino-coin/README.md

 12. Mining with free cloud hosting services (or free VPS services - e.g. Repl.it, GitHub Actions, etc.) is not allowed as it's unfair for others.<br />
 13. A user's DUCOs may be burnt if a violation can be proven.<br/>
 14. These terms of service can change at any time without prior notice.<br/>
+15. Having alt accounts without a rational reason (e.g. for multi-mining) are not allowed.<br/>
-15. Every user using Duino-Coin agrees to comply with the above rules.<br/>
+16. Every user using Duino-Coin agrees to comply with the above rules.<br/>

 ## Privacy policy
-1. On the master server we only store usernames, hashed passwords (with the help of bcrypt) and e-mails of users as their account data.<br/>
+1. On the master server we only store usernames, hashed passwords (with the help of bcrypt), account creation dates and e-mails of users as their data.<br/>
 2. E-mails are not publicly available and are only used for contacting user when needed, confirming exchanges on the <a href="https://revoxhere.github.io/duco-exchange/">DUCO-Exchange</a> and receiving an occasional newsletter (planned for the future).<br/>
 3. Balances, transactions and mining-related data is publicly available in the public <a href="https://github.com/revoxhere/duino-coin/tree/useful-tools#http-json-api">JSON APIs</a>.<br/>
 4. The privacy policy may be changed in the future with a prior notification.